junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 > (Dean POV) trace back: take Caecilius back to Pompeii, witness eruption, can't save everyone, can't save anyone

-If taking a few women to their misery fate is something terrible enough to cast his soul to the Hell, then condemning a whole city must be something that keeps his soul in the Lowest Pit for eternity.
+If taking a few women to their miserable fate is something terrible enough to cast his soul to Hell, then condemning a whole city must be something that keeps his soul in the Lowest Pit for eternity.
 Dean thinks, can't help grimacing.

 "No, it wouldn't."
 Cas interrupts his thoughts.
 "It's the right thing to do."

 Dean nods.
 They have to keep repeating it until they actually believe it.
-Why does he still feels like shit if that's true?
+Why does he still feel like shit if that's true?
 Even when it's *his* idea?

-They take Caecilius and his family back to the doomed city in the Eruption Day.
+They take Caecilius and his family back to the doomed city on Eruption Day.

-"I thought you said the Mount Vesuvius is going to erupt today," the man asks in a panic the moment he realizes where they're sent back to.
+"I thought you said Mount Vesuvius is going to erupt today," the man asks in a panic the moment he realizes where they're sent back to.

 His house is decorated with jewelry collections and elegant sculptures, but none of the fortune is going to save him today.

-"I thought you are an angel!" the daughter cries, begging at Cas's feet.
+"I thought you were an angel!" the daughter cries, begging at Cas's feet.
 "Please, save us.
 I know what's coming, I don't want to die."

 Cas looks at Dean helplessly.